jetstack/cni-migration/README.md

-cni-migration is a CLI tool for migrating a Kubernetes cluster's CNI solution from Flannel (canal) to Cilium.
+cni-migration is a CLI tool for migrating a Kubernetes cluster's CNI solution from Flannel (Canal) to Cilium.
 The tool works by running both CNIs at the same time using [multus-cni](https://github.com/intel/multus-cni/).
 All pods are updated to attach a network interface from both CNIs, and then migrate each node to running only Cilium.
 This ensures that all pods are able to communicate to